 “… some form of virtual currency was in the future.”

 In 2007, I moved to Germany in the hopes of living out a more tech life.
 Boy did I ever.
 My boyfriend at the time (who I met in SL), created a virtual currency for education.
 He was ahead of his time.
 It was like meeting the male version of me, from a futurist stance.

 Second Life was my first intro into a virtual reality type of experience.
-Trust me, things pretty much seemed IRL (in real life), other than smell, touch, and taste.
+Trust me, things in the virtual world seemed like IRL (in real life), other than smell, touch, and taste.
 As for virtual currency – yes and yes.
 I conducted English classes in SL and ran an artist community.
-Real life artists that would upload digital images of their real life work, and hang them in my art gallery for a weekly fee in L$.
+Real life artists that would upload digital images of their real life work and hang them in my art gallery for a weekly fee in L$.
 This currency experience convinced me that some form of virtual currency was in the future.
-4 years later, bitcoin was released as open source software.
+Four years later, bitcoin was released as open source software.
 I remembered reading about it on my Nokia N95 while sitting in an outside cafe.
 BF and I talked about it for a bit.
 We said that it would take a few more years to catch on, and a few more years for mainstream to accept its existence.
 We knew we weren’t going to hold our breaths.
 Time was marching, and our brains were already processing the next obvious thing.

 3D PRINTING CAFE – WHAT?!